v8/v8.dev/src/blog/v8-release-78.md

                                  ^
 ```

-...rather than the normal error you’d get when trying to dereference undefined:
+…rather than the normal error you’d get when trying to dereference undefined:

 ```
 $ v8 -e 'const object = undefined; object.x'